WP Toolkit Command Line Interface

 Overview

-This document lists all of the commands available via the WP Toolkit command line interface.
+This document lists all of the commands available in your server’s command line interface via the WP Toolkit.

 Run the API